isaac-kami/ParaviewFenicsOciCloud/README.md

 <b>Prerequisites for deploying this architecture with Terraform:</b>
   <br></br>

-- an Oracle cloud account - You can sign up for a 30 free days trial, at <a href="https://www.oracle.com/cloud/free/">Oracle Cloud Free Tier</a>
+- an Oracle cloud account - You can sign up for a 30 free days trial, at <a href=" https://www.oracle.com/cloud/free/?source=:so:li:or:awr:ocorp:::RC_WWSA210303P00069:FreeTier&SC=:so:li:or:awr:ocorp:::RC_WWSA210303P00069:FreeTier&pcode=WWSA210303P00069">Oracle Cloud Free Tier</a>
 - setting up OCI CLI.
 You can check this tutorial <a href="https://isaac-exe.gitbook.io/various-tutorials/tutorials/1.-deployment-instance/install-and-configure-oci-cli#2-configure-oci-cli">Configure OCI CLI </a>
 - setting up Terraform on the machine from which you make the deployment.
 You can check this tutorial <a href="https://isaac-exe.gitbook.io/various-tutorials/tutorials/1.-deployment-instance/install-and-configure-terraform">Install and Configure Terraform</a>

 <br></br>
 <b>Architecture</b>

+The architecture consists of following components:

+- one Virtual Cloud Network (VCN) with firewall rules setup for port 22 (Bastion host, Paraview host, FEniCS host) and port 11111 on Paraview host
+- Subnets:
+     - Public Subnet for Bastion host
+     - Private Subnet for Paraview and FEniCS hosts
+- Gateways:
+     - Internet Gateway -  enables connectivity between the Bastion host and Public Internet
+     - NAT Gateway - Paraview and FEniCS hosts are attached to private subnets in the VCN and they cannot be reached from the Public Internet
+     - Service Gateway -  enables hosts in the VCN to access the Object Storage

 ![alt text](https://raw.githubusercontent.com/MuchTest/pix/main/b1/arch.jpg)

+<i> where, <br> IG - Internet Gateway <br>
+    SG - Service Gateway </i>
 <br></br>
 <b>How to deploy</b>

  <i>Before deploying:</i>
 - provide the necessary information for variables.tf (such as tenancy OCID, etc)
-- if needed, change the public ssh keys path for instances; is setup as:
+- if needed, change the public ssh keys path for instances; the ssh_authorized_keys field is set-up under paraview_nat_instance.tf and fenics_nat_instance.tf
 ```
   metadata = {
         ssh_authorized_keys = file("/root/.ssh/id_rsa.pub")